sdruskat/cffio/docs/documentation/faq.md

 !!! faq "Question"

-    ## What is CFF's relation with GitHub?
-Is CFF a GitHub format?
+    ## What is CFF's relation with GitHub / Is CFF a GitHub format?

     The Citation File Format project is a **completely independent and open community project** with its own [governance](../governance).